 In 2017, YouTube has become a platform for anti-government demonstrations, sparked in part by opposition leader and anti-corruption vlogger Alexei Navalny.

 Google+ has been gaining users in the country.
-Google hosted Brazil’s first official Hangout in November 2011, and since then Brazil has become the nation with the third highest number of Google+ users.
+Google hosted Brazil’s first official Hangout on November 2011.
+Since then, Brazil has become the nation with the third-highest number of Google+ users.
 Datadial estimates that nearly 70% of Brazil’s Google+ users are those in the 18 to 24 age range.
 Brazil’s Google+ user base also follows the international trend of being majority-male.

 Twitter has around 18 million users in Brazil, which is the country with the sixth highest user base worldwide (behind the USA, India, Indonesia, Japan and China).

 Twitter is widely used by journalists to distribute news and its popularity has been cited as a major factor in the rise of hacktivism in Brazil.
 There have also been various Twitter scandals: the Brazilian government sued Twitter for hosting accounts that warned of speed camera traps.

 In another instance, a law student was jailed for 17 months after tweeting that everyone in the north of the country (a primarily poor area) should be killed for voting for the current President.

 YouTube is another highly popular platform and Brazil is currently its sixth largest market.
 It reaches 63% of the country’s population and 44% of internet users watch a YouTube video every day.

 WhatsApp also proves to be a popular app used by Brazilians to communicate with each other.
 According to Statista, when asked about which social network apps they used, 91% of respondents answered that they used WhatsApp.